 “Our concerns reach across the West African region; countries like Niger, Burkina Faso, Mali, Côte d'Ivoire, and Senegal are also threatened by a high probability of severe flooding and soil erosion.

 "What worries us most is the risk of increased cases of cholera, malaria, valley fever, and other diseases linked to polluted rainwater or runoff.
 Our colleagues in the field have identified that one of the main causes of the cholera epidemic is the lack of hygiene and sanitation facilities, such as latrines, in many areas.
 We are working with partners to build these spaces and boreholes.
-In preparation for this year's flooding, we have also launched an effective program to distribute cash in advance to the communities most at risk.
-This enables them to better prepare themselves in advance to minimize the impact of these floods.
+In preparation for this year's flooding, we have also launched an effective programme to distribute cash in advance to the communities most at risk.
+This enables them to better prepare themselves in advance to minimise the impact of these floods.

-“More early action programs need to be launched to mitigate the impact of flooding on families and their livelihoods.
+“More early action programmes need to be launched to mitigate the impact of flooding on families and their livelihoods.
 As of now, populations must be made aware of the risks, so that they don’t adopt negative coping mechanisms such as reducing the number of meals consumed, but the good hygiene practices required to preserve their health.
 The humanitarian community needs to start working now with the state authorities in these countries on a multi-sectoral response to be implemented as soon as the emergency is declared, to meet the needs that anticipated action will not have been able to cover."